vyos/vyos-documentation/docs/configuration/trafficpolicy/index.rst

 each class.
 Although the policer uses a token bucket mechanism internally, it does not have the capability to delay a packet as a shaping mechanism does.
-Traffic exceeding the defined bandwidth limits is directly dropped.
+Traffic exceeding the defined bandwidth limits is directly dropped by default.
 A maximum allowed burst can be configured too.

 You can configure classes (up to 4090) with different settings and a default policy which will be applied to any traffic not matching any of